leviathanbadger/cc-web-components/PROJECT-PLAN.md

     This tells Vite we’re building a library from src/index.ts, and it should produce bundle files like cc-web-components.es.js and cc-web-components.umd.js in the dist folder.
-We mark lit as external so that if we use Lit, it won’t be baked into our library (assuming consumers will also include it, or we might reconsider and bundle Lit to make it zero-config for users – that’s a choice to make).
+We mark lit as external so that it won't be baked into our library (assuming consumers will also include it, or we might reconsider and bundle Lit to make it zero-config for users – that's a choice to make).
 We may adjust formats (maybe CJS instead of UMD if needed).
 Vite will handle minification and such for production builds.

     Additionally, we need to integrate the Rust/WASM build.
 Since Vite doesn’t compile Rust, we have